 Hiking out of the Town Tinki the Ausangate mountain revealed itself quickly.
-It was teasing us with its prospect of glaciers, rainbow mountain, the red valley, colored lakes and high altitude camping.
+It was teasing us with its prospect of glaciers, rainbow mountain, the red valley, colored lakes, and high altitude camping.
 The first day we hiked through yellow fields filled with lamas, alpacas and friendly dogs.
-At the end of the afternoon we got to the base of the Ausangate glacier.
+At the end of the afternoon, we got to the base of the Ausangate glacier.
 We set up camp at camping site Upis, situated at an altitude of 4600 m.
-The first glimp on the glacier made us curious of what this trek would have in store for us.
+The first glimpse on the glacier made us curious about what this trek would have in store for us.

 Day 2 : Upis to Anantapata

-Day 3 : day hike to rainbow mountain and the red valley
+Day 3: day hike to the rainbow mountain and the red valley

-We arrived at rainbow mountain at 9:30 and we were not the only tourists up there!
+We arrived at the rainbow mountain at 9:30 and we were not the only tourists up there!
 We escaped the crowds as soon as possible and continued our hike to the red valley.
-We enjoyed the beautiful views on the red valley.
+We enjoyed the beautiful views of the red valley.
 After 3 hours we hiked back to our tents.
-We packed everything and continued our hike to camping spot at Laguna Ausangatecocha.
+We packed everything and continued our hike to a camping spot at Laguna Ausangatecocha.

 This day we crossed one of the highlights of the Ausangate trek, the chocolate lake.
 The color of the water is something we had never seen before.
-The combination of the mineral rich glacial melt water and the scavings of the reddish rocks underneath the glacier causes the dark red brown color.
+The combination of the mineral-rich glacial meltwater and the shavings of the reddish rocks underneath the glacier causes the dark red-brown color.
 The color of the lake, the glacier and the rock field towards them made a huge impression on us.

 Day 5: Qampa to Pacchanta

-We had to cover one more 5000 meter to finish the Ausangate trek.
+We had to cover one more 5000 meters pass to finish the Ausangate trek.
 The first part of the day was beautiful.
-Unfortunately, we were unlucky with the weather which meant that the last part was all about getting to Pachanta as quick as possible.
+Unfortunately, we were unlucky with the weather which meant that the last part was all about getting to Pachanta as quickly as possible.
 Here, we enjoyed a good dinner in the restaurant, found a nice hostel and took a jump in one of the hot springs.

 Background information Ausangate and rainbow mountain

 Colors of the rainbow mountain: The different colors of the rainbow mountain are due to different minerals in combination with the varying environmental conditions when the sediment was deposited.
-Red colored sediment often indicates iron oxide and a dry climate when the sediments were formed.
-While iron minerals in wet conditions results in varying shades of green.
+Red-colored sediment often indicates iron oxide and a dry climate when the sediments were formed.
+While iron minerals in wet conditions result in varying shades of green.
 When hiking the Ausangate trek, the rainbow mountain is not the only place where you will see these stratigraphic layers.
-On different parts of the trek you can see the same pattern of colored layers.
+On different parts of the trek, you can see the same pattern of colored layers.

 Tips for Ausangate trek

-Include sidetrip to Rainbow mountain and Red Valley?
+Include a side trip to the Rainbow Mountain and Red Valley?